grafana/loki/production/README.md

    docker-compose up
    ```

-1. Follow the [steps for configuring the datasource in Grafana](../docs/usage.md) and set the URL field to: `http://loki:3100`
+1. Grafana should now be available at http://localhost:3000/.
+Follow the [steps for configuring the datasource in Grafana](../docs/usage.md) and set the URL field to `http://loki:3100`.

+For instructions on how to use loki, see [our usage docs](../docs/usage.md).

 ## Build and Run From Source